mattiash/svelte-notebook/README.md

 svg:test.svg
 ```

-The filename is relative to the markdown file.
+The filename is relative to the markdown file or it can be under $root/buildimage/$pagename/.
 If the svg contains `{}` expressions,
 they will be expanded just as in the markdown.

 ## Exporting to plain Markdown